gandreini/css-guidelines/css-style-guide.md

 Keep **specificity low**.

-There will always be times you need to override the style of an element, so the lower the specificity is on a selector, the easier it is to override.
+There will always be times you need to override the style of an element, so the lower the specificity is on a selector, the easier it is to override it.
 Not only that, but override in such a way you might even be able to override it again without going crazy with an **ID selector** or **!important**.

 To keep specificity low: